Living Your Best Life While Taking Blood Thinners

 - A small cut while shaving with a razor might bleed longer than normal, or for more than five minutes

 - A minor cut, laceration, or skin tear that may bleed for a long time

 While this type of nuisance bleeding is not life-threatening, more than half of all emergency room visits among people who take blood thinners are for nosebleeds and other types of nuisance bleeding caused by superficial wounds to the skin.
-Most importantly, nuisance bleeding is also frequently to blame when people stop taking their blood thinning medication as directed by their healthcare provider, which puts them at risk again for the development of dangerous or life-threatening blood clots that can result in hospitalization and added healthcare costs.
+Most importantly, nuisance bleeding is also frequently to blame when people stop taking their blood thinning medication as directed by their healthcare provider, which puts them at risk again for dangerous or life-threatening blood clots that can result in hospitalization and added healthcare costs.